-In other words part of being confident in the bush means you need to know where you are at all times.
+In other words part of being confident in bush navigation, means you will need to know where you are at all times.

-It’s also important to realise that experience gained on the Newcastle Bushwalking Skills Program will enable you to explore many places that are off the beaten tourist track.
-Hidden places that offer outstanding bush and wildlife experiences.
+Secondly, it’s also important to realise that experience gained on the Newcastle Bushwalking Skills Program will enable you to explore many places that are off the beaten tourist track.
+Hidden places that offer outstanding bush experiences, like our Yengo Bushwalk.

-The Newcastle bushwalking Skills Program is open to everyone that wants to get more out of their bush adventures.
+The Newcastle bushwalking Skills Program is open to everyone that wants to get more out of their bush experiences.

 Key points Newcastle bushwalking Skills Program

 A short drive south west of Newcastle is the Watagan Forest National Park.
 Generally speaking the park has an abundance of tracks and unique landscape features for you to practise your navigation skills.

 You will be bushwalking and learning by osmosis, in other words actually navigating as we go.

 Additionally, as you learn, you will also get to enjoy a day in the Australian bush that rewards with some breathtaking views, as well as some emotional and physical renewal.
 The day may even inspire you to try our Newcastle Abseiling Day

 Our Newcastle bushwalking Skills Program allows plenty of time for you to become fully immersed in all the natural beauty the National Park has to offer.